cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsMembersRemove"></a>
 # **orgsMembersRemove**
-> OrganizationMembership orgsMembersRemove(org, member)
+> orgsMembersRemove(org, member)

-Removes a member from the organization.
+Removes a member from the organization (deprecated, use DELETE instead).

-Removes a member from the organization.
+Removes a member from the organization (deprecated, use DELETE instead).

 ### Example
 ```java